daniele-bolla/country-explorer-api/README.md

 - **Sorting** by various fields in ascending/descending order
 - **Pagination** with customizable page size

-The main advantage of this approach is a consistent interface for all country queries.
 However, this led to more complex code, particularly around joins and filtering.

 ## Implementation Challenges